 While the burgers cook in the oven, wipe out the cast iron skillet and add a little more oil.
 Toast the buns (2-3 minutes a side) until golden brown.
 Sprinkle with salt.

-Combine all the mayo ingredients.
+Combine all the aioli ingredients.
 Set aside.

 In a small bowl, whisk together all of the slaw dressing ingredients.
 Add in the slaw, green onions, and cilantro and toss until coated in the dressing.